evamh/Card-Match-Game/README.md

 ### Game Over
 The game moves into the 'game over' screen once all the cards are cleared.
-This screen tells the user the game is over and to press the spacebar if they want to start again.
-The keyPressed() function waits for the spacebar to be clicked and if so, sets the 'replay' variable to true so that the game goes back to the start screen.
+This screen tells the user the game is over and to press the spacebar if they want to replay the game.
+The keyPressed() function waits for the spacebar to be pressed and if so, sets the 'replay' variable to true so that the game goes back to the start screen.
 Back in the start screen, the **setupGame()** function is called to reset all game-dependent variables (such as the cards, number of tries, etc).

 <img src="https://git.arts.ac.uk/storage/user/650/files/8ea0f8c9-0787-4b0a-8c98-0ca0acedf24e" width="45%">